S.T.E.M & Sports Camp

 - This camp provides a variety of STEM (Science, Technology, Engineering, Math) activities that spark imagination, creativity, and learning in a fun and relaxed environment.

-- To encourage a healthy lifestyle, kids will also participate each day in sports of tennis and swim.
+- To encourage a healthy lifestyle, kids will also participate each day in sports and swim.

 - The camp is designed for children between 6 – 12 yrs old.

 - Campers will bring their own lunch, but snacks, juice, and drinks are available for purchase at the Center.
 However, an afternoon snack and drink is provided daily by the Center as well.

 - Camp swimming is designed as a fun, recreational time for kids to enjoy our great pool.
 Lifeguards will be on duty.

 Camps runs Monday – Friday from 8:00 am – 3:30 pm

 Week 1: May 31 – June 3 (4 days – prorated)